langchr86/mini-nas/README.md

 Customization
 -------------

-If you want to customize the setup you can customize the following files:
+If you want to customize the setup you can change the following files:

 * `Vagrantfile`
 * `ansible/playbook.yml`